-Care should be taken when replacing rear spring on Imperial Models to see that the rear axle housing to strut shims are reinstalled in same position so as to maintain correct propeller shaft to axle pinion shaft angle.
+Care should be taken when replacing rear spring on Imperial Models to see that the rear axle housing to frame struts are shimmed properly, so as to maintain correct propeller shaft to axle pinion shaft angle.
+(See Section XII).

 5. REPLACEMENT OF REAR SPRING INTERLINERS